zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec16.md

 * "Well Formed DNSKEY Record" - The term is used, in this document, for a DNSKEY record that meets the following requirements:
   * It is a DNSKEY record in apex.
-  * It uses algorithm 10 (RSA/SHA-512) with 2048 octets key length, see
+  * It uses algorithm 10 (RSA/SHA-512) with a 2048-bit key length, see
     [DNSSEC05] and [DNSSEC14].
   * Flag bit 7 (zone key) and bit 15 (SEP) are set.
   * The DNSKEY RRset has been signed by the key and the RRSIG is valid.